I. Introduction and Context

 The prevalence of drug use in today's society has received widespread recognition.
 In response to recent nationwide trends among both corporate businesses and hospital communities, the Institute has recognized the need to establish clear drug use policies for its employees.
 In light of this concern, the hospital has instituted a confidential drug testing procedure for all new employees that began on January 1, 1990.
 The hospital's Employee Assistance Program has requested that all departments notify prospective applicants of this procedure.
 Testing via urinalysis will occur prior to the Residency start date with employment contingent upon the results.

-C. Training Goals
+C. Training Requirements and Goals

 - The acquisition of advanced competencies in the foundational competencies of professional psychology in general and,